 Robledillo de Gata is said to be one of the most beautiful villages in Extremadura and on my last trip back home I found out why.
 Mountains, water, relaxation, slow life and picturesque architecture are waiting for you.

 •I have NOT been paid for writing it.

 •I have NOT received any other form of compensation (free products or services) in exchange.

 Where is Robledillo de Gata?

-This little village with a population of barely 190 people is set deep in the mountains of sierra de Gata.
+This little village with a population of barely 190 people is set deep in the mountains of Sierra de Gata.
 It’s located in the northwest corner of Extremadura, with the province of Salamanca on the other side of the mountains and not far from the Portuguese border.

 It is one of the most remote areas in the region and there is only one road taking you to Robledillo.
-This isn’t a place where you stop in your way to somewhere else.
+This isn’t a place where you stop on your way to somewhere else.
 You need to know it exists and actually want to get there.
 Oh, and have a car.

 Robledillo was our last stop during our spring road trip in northern Extremadura.
 We drove there from Ahigal, where we stayed the night, and after the visit we drove down to Cáceres to deliver the car.
 It was a quick one-day trip to a gorgeous place that left me wanting to go back and explore the area a bit more.